aherbert/gdsc-smlm/docs/calibration_plugins.rst

    * - restarts
      - If a molecule can re-enter the depth-of-field and start a new track.

+   * - half-life
+     - The molecule half-life within the depth-of-field.

    * - min D
      - The minimum diffusion coefficient in the simulation.